psp2sdk/psp2sdk/README.md

 Please add yourself to this list when you make changes on your fork and submit a pull request.

 ## Usage
-This project is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This project is licensed under the terms of the Mozilla Public License Version 2.0.